cmeiklejohn/riak_pg/README.md

 ## Overview

-Distributed process groups with gproc and riak\_core.
+Distributed process groups with riak\_core.
 Work in progress, not for production use.

 ## Copyright